 - Power generators

 - Manufacturing equipment

 - And much more

-In the growing peer to peer economies of today’s marketplace, leasing has become more common than owning for many income and social groups.
+In the growing peer-to-peer economies of today’s marketplace, leasing has become more common than owning for many income and social groups.
 Chances are today, if you can buy it, then you can lease it.
 However, leasing is one of the quickest ways to place wear and tear on portfolio assets with the risk of your property losing its value.

 Determining the Value of Your Leasing Portfolios

-To sell your leasing portfolio, you must essentially just sum up the assets of which you are hoping to sell.
+To sell your leasing portfolio, you must essentially just sum up the assets which you are hoping to sell.
 Bundling works both for and against investors as a large quantity deal typically results in a high sale price, but a lower overall per-unit commission.
 Of course, the true value of a leasing portfolio is only determined by how much a person or business is willing to pay for the assets.